 Dr. Chiara Kofol

-Dr. Chiara Kofol is an expert in empirical labour market and migration research in developing countries.
+Dr. Chiara Kofol is researcher at Economix Research & Consulting.
+She is an expert in empirical labour market research both in developed and in developing countries.
 She obtained her MSc in Economics at University College London and a PhD from Royal Holloway, University of London.
-During the PhD studies she focused on the impact of conflict on entrepreneurship and child labor and on the effects of the financial crisis on labor markets in transition countries.
-In 2016, she joined the Center for Development Research (ZEF) at the University of Bonn as Senior Researcher, where she specialized in the migration and forced migration consequences on labour market outcomes both for migrants and for host communities.
-She undertook research projects with IZA, the Centre for Economic and Policy Research (CEPR), the World Bank, the National Statistical Office (NSIA) of Kabul and the Center for the Study of African Economies (CSAE).
-She is an associated researcher at the Center for Development Research at the University of Bonn.
+During the PhD studies she focused on empirical studies on the impact of shocks on labour markets both in transition and in developing economies.
+In 2016, she joined the Center for Development Research (ZEF) at the University of Bonn as Senior Researcher, where she worked on policy relevant research projects related to both labor markets and migration issues.
+In 2019 she joined Economix where she has been working on projects relat-ed to labour markets within and outside the European Union.
+She undertook research projects with IZA, the Centre for Economic and Policy Research (CEPR), the World Bank, and other national and international institutions.
+She is an associated researcher at ZEF at the University of Bonn.

 Elvira González Gago